gnosisguild/zodiac-module-reality/docs/setup_guide.md

 DISCLAIMER: Check the deployed Realitio contracts before using them.

-## Setting up the module

-The first step is to deploy the module.
-Every DAO will have their own module.
-The module is linked to a DAO (called executor in the contract) and an oracle (e.g. RealitioV3).
+### Setup the Realitio template

 As part of the setup you need to define or choose a template on Realitio.
 More information can be found in [their docs](https://github.com/realitio/realitio-dapp#structuring-and-fetching-information).

-### Setup the Realitio template

 To define your own template a hardhat task is provided in the repository.
 It is possible to provide a template to that task via `--template` else the [default template](../src/tasks/defaultTemplate.json) is used.